Skrimpton/tkinter-multisearch/README.md

 Very simple tool to create search-urls for bookmarked goups of websites, and open them in new tabs.

 ## NB
-You have to manually edit the .pyw-file and input the full path to your webbrowser executable.
+On windohs you have to manually edit the .pyw-file and input the full path to your webbrowser executable.

 Current value is for linux, and included windows-path is the standard path of install for firefox